morhir/jhu-getting-and-cleaning-data/CourseProject/codebook.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
 See 'features_info.txt' for more details.

-The data presented in this assignment is a combined data from test and train original data.
+The data presented in this assignment is a combined data from test and train sets of original data.
-From the original dataset only the measurements on the mean and standard deviation for each measurement was extracted.
-Full measurement description is available in features_info.txt
+From the original dataset only the measurements on the mean and standard deviation for each variable was extracted.
+Full variable description is available in features_info.txt
 Columns SUBJECT, ACTIVITY represent volunteere ID and activity names taken by the subject.
+Each row is a mean value over a number of measurment windows of every variable for each subject and activity.